 p≡p Sync, automated synchronization of keys between all your devices using p≡p

 Before you install p≡p for Thunderbird on your computer, we strongly recommend to encrypt your hard disk.
 On Windows, you can for example use BitLocker Device Encryption or VeraCrypt.
 When using macOS FileVault is a good choice.
 With GNU/Linux you can e.g., use dm-crypt / LUKS.
 If you do not want to encrypt the whole disk, we suggest to at least encrypt

 C:\Users\<user_name>\AppData\Local\pEp (Note: AppData is a hidden folder).
 This is the directory that contains the keys needed to decrypt messages.

 The installation is straight forward, asks no questions and requests no information.
 Everything is installed by a few clicks and within seconds p≡p for Thunderbird is active.
 Close Thunderbird, before starting the installation.

-Step 1: Run the installation file by double clicking or pressing Enter after the file is selected.
+Step 1: Run the installation file by double clicking on the installer file.

 Step 2: The first p≡p for Thunderbird installation screen will appear.
 While loading, the installer checks for system compatibility and verifies that you have a supported version of Thunderbird installed.